 How Much Will It Cost Me?

 The cost varies depending on the size of the property.
-The Energy Saving Trust estimates that insulating a semi-detached house with 0 to 270mm loft insulation has a typical installation cost of £300 but can save you £140 a year.
+The Energy Saving Trust estimates that insulating a semi-detached house with 0 to 270mm loft insulation has a typical installation cost of £300 but then could save you £140 a year.